apsara-stack/terraform-provider-apsarastack/website/docs/d/slbs.html.markdown

   * `vswitch_id` - ID of the VSwitch the SLB belongs to.
   * `address` - Service address of the SLB.
   * `creation_time` - SLB creation time.
-  * `tags` - A map of tags assigned to the SLB instance.